 The presence of lizard’s tail, a wetland plant, suggests that this swale between remnant dunes should be a rather wet location.
-But it was quite dry when I painted this scene during the drought year of 2012.
+But it was quite dry when I captured this scene during the drought year of 2012.
 See Duckweed Slough for a view after the rains returned in 2014.
-Studio painting – April.
+Painted in the studio, April, 2012.

 Exhibition History